Information and guidance on externality (use of external expert assessors) in specialty training in O&G:

 Internal process for appointing and allocating SAs

-Individuals wishing to act as SAs should complete an application form and send to the SEAC Secretary, who will scrutinise it against the person specification requirements and make a recommendation to the SEAC Chair.
-The SEAC Chair will either confirm or otherwise and the individual will be notified accordingly.
+Individuals wishing to act as SAs should complete an application form and send to the SEAC Secretary, who will scrutinize it against the person specification requirements and make a recommendation to the Externality Lead.
+The Externality Lead will either confirm or otherwise and the individual will be notified accordingly.

 The RCOG will maintain the register of approved SAs.
 Resources for SAs will be developed and maintained on the RCOG website.

-Deaneries should email the RCOG Trainees’ Coordinator at least 8 weeks in advance of when an SA is needed, and with a firm confirmed date for the relevant event.
+LETBs/Deaneries should contact the administrator at least 8 weeks in advance of when an SA is needed, and with a firm confirmed date for the relevant event.
 Deaneries will be informed that the RCOG expects to receive the deanery final visit report as a condition of supplying an SA.

-The Trainees’ Coordinator will then circulate the request with the date to the SAs and ask for expressions of interest to undertake the event, including a declaration of any possible conflicts of interest due to professional or personal relationships.
-These expressions of interest will be assessed by the Policy Coordinator (Quality) and the Trainees’ Coordinator will then confirm the name of the SA to the Deanery.
+The Administrator will then circulate the request with the date to the SAs and ask for expressions of interest to undertake the event, including a declaration of any possible conflicts of interest due to professional or personal relationships.

 Improving the quality of training